 Causes, Incidence, and Risk Factors

 The cause of pituitary tumors is still unknown.
-The prevalence of pituitary tumors is as high as 16.7% of the adult population.
-Less likely to occur are certain rare genetic conditions which pose an increased risk for the development of a pituitary tumor.
+The prevalence, however, is as high as 16.7% of the adult population.
+Certain rare genetic conditions are associated with an increased incidence of developing of a pituitary tumor.
 These conditions are:

 - Multiple Endocrine Neoplasia, Type I and Type IV (MEN1, MEN4)